 Snap the Lio sign

 GPS: 11.207950, 119.416192

-Just outside the Pukka bar we took a few photos of the Lio sign.
-There are a few shops, souvenirs for sale and you can hire a canoe or snorkeling gear.
+Just outside the Pukka bar, we took a few photos of the Lio sign.
+There are a few shops, souvenirs for sale and you can hire a canoe or snorkelling gear.
 It’s worth spending a morning exploring the beach and catch a bit of sunshine.
 If you lucky you may even spot a plane landing at the airport next to the beach.

 GPS: 11°12’08.1″N 119°24’59.4″E

 The airport is right next to Lio beach.
 El Nido is quite a remote place so it a bit expensive to fly there directly from Manila but it takes just over an hour.

 Puerto Princesa has a variety of transport options available, catch a jeepney, a tricycle, hire a car or even a scooter.
 The drive to El Nido will take approx 5 to 6 hours depending on the road.
 We decided to book a flight directly to El Nido from Manila with AirSwift.
 It would have taken an extra 2 days out of our trip if we went to Puerto Princesa first.